 - Usk Bat Sites SAC

 - Wye Valley and Forest of Dean Bat Sites SAC

+- Wye Valley Woodlands SAC

 - Severn Estuary SPA / Ramsar

 - Aberbargoed Grasslands SAC

 The lesser horseshoe bats in the Usk Bat Sites SAC are not only dependent on their roosts and foraging habitat in the SAC, but potentially also on habitat that lies outside the designated site boundary.
 Feeding areas and commuting routes (flightlines) outside the designation may therefore be integral to sustaining the bat population.
-The area of greatest bat activity surrounding a roost is defined as the Core Sustenance Zone (CSZ)113, however this is not available for all sites and / or bat species.
-Generally, lesser horseshoe bats forage between 2 and 3km from their roost but they have been observed to range up to 4km in their nightly foraging trips114.
+The area of greatest bat activity surrounding a roost is defined as the Core Sustenance Zone (CSZ)111, however this is not available for all sites and / or bat species.
+Generally, lesser horseshoe bats forage between 2 and 3km from their roost but they have been observed to range up to 4km in their nightly foraging trips112.
 The Bat Conservation Trust identifies a weighted average CSZ of 2km for lesser horseshoe bats.
 It is therefore recognised that linear features (required to navigate) and permanent pasture / unimproved grassland (favoured feeding areas) and woodlands within this distance outside the SAC boundary, and in many cases further afield, need to be maintained.
-Given that the Usk Bat Sites SAC is partially located within Monmouthshire and lies close to several settlements such as Gilwern, residential and employment site allocations might lead to LSEs on this SAC through the loss of supporting habitat.
+Given that the Usk Bat Sites SAC is partially located within Monmouthshire and lies close to several settlements such as Abergavenny, residential and employment site allocations might lead to LSEs on this SAC through the loss of supporting habitat.
 The site is therefore screened in for Appropriate Assessment.

 The Wye Valley and Forest of Dean Bat Sites SAC lies partly within Monmouthshire and is designated for both its lesser and greater horseshoe bat populations.
 Relating to its lesser horseshoe bat population a CSZ of 2km therefore applies as for the Usk Bat Sites SAC above.
-Radio-tracking research on greater horseshoe bats has shown that they make longer foraging trips foraging from their roost sites than lesser horseshoe bats, up to 9-10km from their roost115 116.
+Radio-tracking research on greater horseshoe bats has shown that they make longer foraging trips foraging from their roost sites than lesser horseshoe bats, up to 9-10km from their roost 113 114.
 This bat species uses commuting corridors along linear landscape features and forages in permanent pasture and woodland.
 The Bat Conservation Trust identifies a weighted average CSZ of 3km for greater horseshoe bats.
 Any linear features (required for navigation) and permanent pasture / unimproved grassland (favoured feeding areas) within this distance outside of the SAC's boundary, and in many cases further afield, need to be maintained.
-The sources/Core_Sustenance_Zones_Explained_04.02.16.pdf?mtime=20190219173135 [Accessed on the 28/10/2019]
+The Wye Valley and Forest of Dean Bat Sites SAC is partly located within Monmouthshire and the allocation of residential and employment sites in the Monmouthshire RLDP might therefore lead to LSEs on this SAC through the loss of supporting habitat.
+The site is therefore screened in for Appropriate Assessment.